 As much as I love lemonade in the summer, I’ve always hated the task of juicing lemons, and I never seem to have enough lemons on hand.
 Plus, between making a sugar syrup and waiting for it to cool… I’ve almost lost my thirst for it by the time it’s ready.
+So what’s the solution?

-So when I heard about “blender lemonade” or “whole lemon lemonade,” it sounded like the perfect solution.
+So when I heard about “blender lemonade” or “Vitamix lemonade” or “whole lemon lemonade,” it sounded like the perfect solution.
 In case you aren’t familiar, blender lemonade is based on the simple idea that you can blend up a whole lemon with some water, sugar, and ice and have a nice tall glass of cold lemonade in under 5 minutes.
 Magic, right?

 Place your lemon slices into a blender.
 Add 2 cups of water, a handful of ice cubes, and some sugar (I used 1/4 cup of granulated sugar, but you could use more or less depending on your taste, or even try a liquid sweetener like honey or agave nectar).

 Then just blend it up until it’s smooth.
-I used my Vitamix and it was done really quickly, but a regular blender should be able to do the job in 1-2 minutes.
+I used my Vitamix blender and it was done really quickly, but a regular blender should be able to do the job in 1-2 minutes.

 The result?
 An opaque lemonade with a foamy top that tastes pretty darn close to the real deal.